 Push backs at land borders

-Access of asylum seekers to the territory remained severely constrained in 2023.
+Access of asylum seekers to the territory remained constrained in 2025.

 Border monitoring

 Under the 2010 tripartite Memorandum of Understanding between the Border Police, UNHCR and the Bulgarian Helsinki Committee (BHC),[26] with funding provided by UNHCR, all three parties have access to any national border or detention facility at land and air borders, including airport transit zones, without limitations on the number of monitoring visits.
 Access to these facilities is unannounced and granted without prior permission or conditions on time, frequency or circumstances of the persons detained.
-Border monitoring visits along the Bulgarian-Turkish border are implemented minimum once a week in Kapitan Andreevo, Elhovo, Bolyarovo, Sredets, Malko Tarnovo and Rezovo BCPs as well as at the Bulgarian-Greek border at Novo Selo BCP.
+In 2025, due to financial constraints the BHC observers monitored just one main geographically designated border areas along the Bulgarian-Turkish border: the green border area starting from Kapikule-Svilengrad-Ormenion border triangle to Hamzabeyli-Lesovo border crossing point (in the area of Svilengrad border police precinct).
+For these reasons the Sakar and Strandzha mountain areas, stretching from Elhovo to the Black Sea coast (in the area of Elhovo, Bolyarovo, Sredets, Malko Tarnovo and Rezovo border police precincts) was monitored only on a monthly basis.
 The BHC lawyers can interview the detainees and check the border registers.
 Monthly reports are prepared and shared internally.
-On their basis, the parties prepare and publish an annual border monitoring report.[27]
+On this basis, the parties prepare and publish an annual border monitoring report.[27]

-In 2023, the Bulgarian Helsinki Committee under its UNHCR funded project carried out regular border monitoring visits on a weekly basis, but depending on the concrete situation on a daily basis as well, at the border with Greece and Türkiye, Serbia and Northern Macedonia as well as Romania vis-a-vis Dunav Most BCP at Ruse Border Police Precinct as well as ad hoc visits at the Sofia Airport transit hall.
+In 2025, the Bulgarian Helsinki Committee under its UNHCR-funded project carried out regular border monitoring visits on a weekly (or daily, depending on the situation) basis, at the border with Greece and Türkiye, as well as ad hoc visits at the Sofia Airport transit hall.
 During these visits, the Bulgarian Helsinki Committee can also obtain information from police records when needed to cross-check individual statements, but has access only to border detention facilities, not to border-crossing points per se.

 Legal access to the territory